 Obviously, nobody wants their child to be cared for by a parent who is impaired, no matter the substance used.
 On the other hand, it would be patently unfair to punish a parent by requiring supervised or no parenting time simply because s/he tested positive for marijuana usage, when they are not impaired during that parenting time.
 Several other states have had to address these issues.
 In the State of Washington, a father was ordered to have supervised parenting time with his children, even though his marijuana use was permissible under the law for medical purposes.
 The Washington Court of Appeals noted “In the family law setting, the best interests of the child are of paramount importance.”
 A similar result happened in Maine, where the Supreme Judicial Court denied a father’s request for primary custody of his minor child, due in part to his use of medical marijuana.
 This was despite the fact that the Maine Medical Use of Marijuana Act specifically states that a person may not be denied parental rights and responsibilities with respect to or contact with a minor child as a result of acting in accordance with the act, meaning use of medical marijuana alone is insufficient to deny a parent his/her rights or responsibilities with his/her child.
 The Maine Court noted that the best interests of the child includes a consideration of whether a parent’s ability to care for his or her child is impaired, including by his or her marijuana use.
 In other words, it took more than just that father’s use of medical marijuana to deny his request for primary custody of his minor child; it was one of the factors in that decision.

 marijuana users are smoking the substance.
-They are vaping or consuming edibles.
+If those options are available, they are vaping or consuming edibles.
 Since we do not have any reported case law yet in New Jersey regarding these issues, this area of the law remains in flux.
 For example, will there be a difference in how our Courts evaluate custody and parenting time in the context of medical marijuana use versus recreational use?
 Time will tell.

 In the meantime, if you are currently a medical marijuana user and facing custody/parenting time issues, we can guide you as to how best to manage your legal usage with the least amount of impact on your case.
 The same level of caring guidance of course applies to the other side of this equation: if your child’s other parent is using any substance, legal or otherwise, that impairs their ability to care appropriately for your child, we will assist you in assuring that your child will be safe and free from any harmful circumstances.